ignasbud/SemanticLocalisation/README.md

 - [SceneCity Small Missing Buildings - Test data](https://drive.google.com/open?id=1I2u_fVAjNaq4G8p_pLCseHCVMq3d5bdN)
 - [SceneCity Large - Training data](https://drive.google.com/open?id=1g2WEzDbcnIdcflmNAgF7vJOo3ZzS3dcv)
 - [SceneCity Large - Test data](https://drive.google.com/open?id=1WDQDrfLKOgn-WC9Ot4lVDxRBmC-6NUkE)

+#### Blender files

+-[SceneCity Small] The blender file for SceneCity Small map can be downloaded from [here](http://rpg.ifi.uzh.ch/fov.html).
+You can find more details about it in the work of Zhang et al [2].
+Note that the original camera trajectory sampled at every 10 frames (300 out of 3000) was used for test sequence.
+-[SceneCity Small - Missing Buildings] - To be provided.
+-[SceneCity Large] - To be provided.

+#### Camera Trajectories

+To be provided.

 ## Getting Started